Pregnancy

 As you reach your third trimester, something called ‘Lightning crotch’ could be the main reason for pelvic and butt pain.

 Shooting sensations begin in the crotch and go down the inner thigh.
-These twinges occur at random but are most likely when you haven't moved in a long time (like while you're sleeping or sitting on the couch).
+These twinges occur at random but are most likely when you haven't moved in a long time (like while you're sleeping or sitting).

-This pregnancy discomfort is like electric shocks or burning twinges.
+Feel like electric shocks or burning twinges.
 It lasts for 15–60 seconds.
-Lightning crotch sensations might be mild or so severe that you double over in pain.
 You may also feel it in the vagina, rectum, or uterus.

-It is an acute vaginal, rectum, or pelvic discomfort that often happens during pregnancy.
 This crotch pain is abrupt and might make the mum temporarily immobile.
 Many compare the feeling of discomfort to suddenly being jolted by a bolt of electricity from within, giving the condition its peculiar name.
 It doesn’t come in a pattern - it is erratic.
-Lightning crotch tends to occur more often towards the end of pregnancy.
-However, this symptom does not occur in all pregnancies.

 Baby movement